paperManu/splash/README.md

 - flop [int]: if set to 1, the image will be mirrored horizontally
 - srgb [int]: if set to anything but 0, the image will be considered to be represented in the sRGB color space

+### image_ffmpeg
+This class reads a video file.
+As it derives from the image class, it shares all its attributes and behaviors.

+### image_opencv
+This class reads a video capture input, using OpenCV capabilities.
+As it derives from the image class, it shares all its attributes and behaviors.

+Attributes:

+- size [int, int]: desired capture size (real size may differ)
+- framerate [float]: desired capture framerate (may also differ)

 ### image_shmdata
-As this class derives from the image class, it shares all its attributes and behaviors.
+This class reads a video stream from a shmdata socket.
+As it derives from the image class, it shares all its attributes and behaviors.

-Links from: None

-Links to:

-- texture
-- window

-Attributes:

-- file [string]: path to the shared memory to read from

 ### mesh
 Links from: None